jcrodelle/sleepPain/README.md

 # sleepPain
-Code for model in "Modeling homeostatic and circadian modulation of human pain sensitivity"
+The code for generating the figures in "Modeling homeostatic and circadian modulation of human pain sensitivity" is included here.